 - A. Age categories are defined as follows: - 1.
 "Infant" means a child between the ages of six (6) weeks and eighteen (18) months. - 2.
-"Younger Infant" means a child between the ages of six (6) weeks to twelve (12) months. - 3.
-"Older Infant" means a child between the ages of twelve (12) months to eighteen (18) months. - 4.
-"Toddler" means a child between the ages of eighteen (18) months and thirty-six (36) months. - 5.
-"Preschool" means a child between three (3) and five (5) years of age. - 6.
+"Younger infant" means a child between the ages of six (6) weeks to twelve (12) months. - 3.
+"Older infant" means a child between the ages of twelve (12) months to eighteen (18) months. - 4.
+"Toddler" means a child between the ages of eighteen (18) months and thirty-six (36) months.

+- 5. "Preschool" means a child between three (3) and five (5) years of age. - 6.
 "Preschool 3" means a child three (3) years of age. - 7.
 "Preschool 4" means a child four (4) years of age. - 8.
 "Preschool 5-6" means a child between the ages of five (5) and six (6) years old, and not yet in kindergarten. - 9.
-"School Age" means a child at least five (5) years of age, and in kindergarten, but under sixteen (16) years of age.

-- 10. "School Age K" means a child at least five (5) years of age, and in kindergarten. - 11.
-"School Age G1-G3" means a child in first (1st), second (2nd), or third (3rd) grade. - 12.
-"School Age G4-G6" means a child in fourth (4th), fifth (5th), or sixth (6th) grade. - 13.
-"School Age G7+" means a child in seventh (7th) grade or above, but under sixteen (16) years of age.

-B. Terms related to licensing are defined as follows:

-- 1. "Capacity" means the maximum number of children permitted to be in a licensed child care center or school age program at any one time. - 2.
+"School age" means a child at least five (5) years of age, and in kindergarten, but under sixteen (16) years of age. - 10.
+"School age K" means a child at least five (5) years of age, and in kindergarten. - 11.
+"School age G1-G3" means a child in first (1st), second (2nd), or third (3rd) grade. - 12.
+"School age G4-G6" means a child in fourth (4th), fifth (5th), or sixth (6th) grade. - 13.
+"School age G7+" means a child in seventh (7th) grade or above, but under sixteen (16) years of age. - B. Terms related to licensing are defined as follows: - 1.
+"Capacity" means the maximum number of children permitted to be in a licensed child care center or school age program at any one time. - 2.
 "Department" means the Rhode Island Department of Human Services, also referred to as DHS. - 3.
 "Licensing unit" means the unit within the Department responsible for issuing Child Care Licenses. - 4.
+"Stable Groups" are defined as the same individuals, children and teachers, who are in the same group each day. - a.
+Children shall not change from one group to another. - b.
+Stable Groups must occupy the same space each day. - 5.
 "Usable floor space" means the term used to describe space, which is available for use by children for activities throughout the day.
-Only usable floor space will be factored into the measurement of classroom and activity rooms. - 5.
-"Variance" means administrative decision that allows a child care provider to meet a standard for licensure in a manner other than that specified in the regulations.
-A variance is granted on a case-by-case basis only when the purpose of the licensing standard is achieved and the safety of the child is maintained. - 6.
-"Waiver" means an administrative decision that allows a child care provider to be exempted from a standard for licensure.
+Only usable floor space will be factored into the measurement of classroom and activity rooms. - 6.
+"Variance" means administrative decision that allows a child care provider to meet a standard for licensure in a manner other than that specified in the Regulations.
+A variance is granted on a case-by-case basis only when the purpose of the licensing standard is achieved and the safety of the child is maintained.

+7. "Waiver" means an administrative decision that allows a child care provider to be exempted from a standard for licensure.
 A waiver is granted on a case-by-case basis only when the purpose of the licensing standard is achieved and the safety of the child is maintained.